NonsoSk/DATA-EXPLORATION-AND-RFM-ANALYSIS-OF-SALES-DATA/README.md

 |Los Angeles|48048.5|
 |Brisbane|50218.5|

-From the table above, we can see that the city “Dublin” isn`t even among the 5 cities with the least revenue generally despite being the worst city in Ireland which happens to be the country with the least revenue.
+From the table above, we can see that the city “Dublin” is not even among the 5 cities with the least revenue generally despite being the worst city in Ireland which happens to be the country with the least revenue.
 What this means is that, if the city Dublin which generates the least revenue in a country that has the least revenue record  is not among the least cities then the implication is that not much cities in Ireland are involved in the purchase of the company`s product.

 This led me to checking the number of cities in Ireland where I products are sold.